-Marketing campaigns are like their own brand.
-They require a mission, a vision, and a visual identity.
+Marketing campaigns require a mission, vision, and visual identity.
 Great campaigns are an offshoot of their parent brand, both visually and creatively — they stay consistent with the business brand but maintain their own identity.

 When creating their campaign assets, some businesses use an in-house team while others opt for an agency.
 Another alternative is hiring a freelancer or contractor to complete a specific portion of the project, such as the copy or design.

-Depending on your specific campaign goals, I’d recommend starting with your in-house team and moving forward from there.
-They are likely the experts on that portion of your business and can speak to what your campaign needs to succeed.
+Pro Tip: Depending on your specific campaign goals, I’d recommend starting with your in-house team and moving forward from there.
+They are the experts of your business and can speak to what your campaign needs to succeed.